 July 14-16 2017

-This boundaries intensive is designed for exploring and experiencing the practical application of energetic and verbal boundaries and protection practice.
+This boundaries intensive is designed for exploring and experiencing the practical and shamanic application of energetic and verbal boundaries and protection practice.

 Protection from what?